 Anton Chekhov

-After the initial public reception of The Seagull in 1896 led him to renounce the theatre, the play's revival in 1898 by Konstantin Stanislavski's Moscow Art Theatre, which also produced Chekhov's Uncle Vanya and premiered his last two plays, Three Sisters and The Cherry Orchard, brought him acclaim.
-These works are known for presenting a challenge to both actors and audiences, offering a "theatre of mood" and unveiling a "submerged life in the text."
-Unlike complex plays, Chekhov's were accessible yet created a haunting atmosphere.
+Chekhov, a physician by profession, once remarked, "Medicine is my lawful wife, and literature is my mistress."
+Despite renouncing theatre after the initial reception of The Seagull in 1896, the play was revived to acclaim in 1898 by Konstantin Stanislavski's Moscow Art Theatre, which also produced Uncle Vanya and premiered his last two plays, Three Sisters and The Cherry Orchard.
+These works challenge both acting ensembles and audiences by offering a "theatre of mood" and a "submerged life in the text."

 Are you sure you want to delete this?